|9-73.010||Immigration Violations—Supervisory Responsibility|

 9-73.010 - Immigration Violations—Supervisory Responsibility

-Supervisory responsibility for criminal immigration violations and related offenses is assigned to the Human Rights and Special Prosecutions Section.
+The Human Rights and Special Prosecutions Section, (202) 616-2942, is available to provide guidance and assistance on issues related to alien smuggling, criminal immigration violations, and related offenses.
 The "S-Visa" classification program, which may be available for certain cooperating illegal aliens and immediate family members, is supervised by the Office of Enforcement Operations, (202) 514-6809.
 In addition, the Civil Division's Office of Immigration Litigation, (202) 616-4900, may be able to provide assistance on other immigration related issues.

 9-73.020 - Immigration Violations—Guidelines for Undercover Operations